danshev-source/website-shenanigans/README.md

 #just a creative proj setup-
 #history is not reflecting of time spent on this
 ---
-did use claude sonnet 4.6 to double check the css and js files for website-
+Used Claude (Sonnet 4.6) to review CSS and JavaScript for functionality and bugs
 ---

 ## Sources